StackVista/stackstate-docs/setup/agent/k8sTs-agent-request-tracing-certificates.md

 ## Generate a certificate using the cert-manager

 If your cluster has the [cert-manager](https://cert-manager.io/) installed, and a `ClusterIssuer` configured, it is possible to use the certificate issued by the `ClusterIssuer` in the agent for the sidecar injector.
-To do this, add the following command line arguments to install the agent: `--set httpHeaderInjectorWebhook.enabled=true --set-string httpHeaderInjectorWebhook.webhook.tls.mode="cert-manager --set-string httpHeaderInjectorWebhook.webhook.tls.certManager.issuer="<my-cluster-issuer>"`.
+To do this, add the following command line arguments to install the agent: `--set httpHeaderInjectorWebhook.enabled=true --set-string httpHeaderInjectorWebhook.webhook.tls.mode="cert-manager" --set-string httpHeaderInjectorWebhook.webhook.tls.certManager.issuer="<my-cluster-issuer>"`.
 Be sure to replace my-cluster-issuer with the name of the issuer in your cluster.